AdrianoW/IDS-test/README.md

 Insight Data Engineering - Coding Challenge
 ===========================================================

+For this coding challenge, you will develop tools that could help analyze the community of Twitter users.
+For simplicity, the features we will build are primitive, but you could easily build more complicated features on top of these.

 One of the first problems you’ll encounter in data engineering is Word Count, which takes in a text file or set of text files from a directory and outputs the number of occurrences for each word.
 For example, Word Count on a file containing the following passage:

 > So call a big meeting,